-Now we’ve left this eCommerce website marketing channel to last as it cannot be underestimated at how powerful content marketing can be in driving eCommerce sales.
+Now we’ve left this eCommerce website marketing channel to last, as content marketing can be the most powerful at driving eCommerce sales.

 However, it takes the most effort to generate million of pounds in eCommerce revenue as it requires strategy and consistency.

 Friendly advice blogs could be catastrophic for your brand